Local LLM Benchmarks on RTX PRO 6000 Blackwell (2026): 8 Models, Real Numbers

 Token Generation (t/s - higher is better)

 How fast the model writes output.
-The number you feel during chat.
+This is the number you feel during chat.

 | Model | Type | Params | Quant | Size | tg128 | tg512 |